Convocation

 Are children allowed to attend the ceremony?

 Yes.
 Children/babies in arms under two-years-old may sit on an adult guest's lap without a ticket.
-Children over two-years-old who do attend must have their own seat and must be accompanied by an adult and have a ticket reserved for them.
+Children over two-years-old who attend must have their own ticket and must be accompanied by an adult.

 Please note, children of all ages will still be classed under a strict capacity number for each ceremony.
 For example, if you have a partner and a child this is classed as two guest tickets.
 Please ensure to opt-in for additional tickets if you require.